-While the U.S. lags Europe in adoption, multiple indicators suggest a shift away from many hybrids to more full electrics.
-There is also an acceleration in projected sales trending toward mass adoption in the U.S. well within the current decade.
 With the proliferation of EVs come new challenges for insurers.
 Traditional models for underwriting internal combustion engine (ICE) vehicles do not translate.
-Values, depreciation rates, repair costs and both first and third-party exposures present new and unique distinctions.
+Values, depreciation rates, repair costs and both first- and third-party exposures present new and unique distinctions.
 Consequently, the processes, resources, and expertise requisite to administering claims with EVs must be re-examined and enhanced to provide appropriate expert adjudication and mitigation.
 A comprehensive understanding of the range of exposures differentiating electric vehicle claims is foundational to effective claims handling and mitigation.

 Debate related to the overall relative crash safety of electric vehicles continues.
 EVs tend to outweigh their counterparts despite the incorporation of lighter materials where possible to maximize efficiency.
 Notwithstanding the goal of reducing curb weight, current battery packs and the added weight necessary to support and protect them tend to make EVs heavier than their ICE model and size equivalents.
 In a crash, occupants of heavier vehicles are subject to less forces than occupants of lighter vehicles.
 So, while favorable to occupants of a heavier vehicle, the other side of the same coin is the potentially increased injury to occupants struck by a heavier vehicle.